margaretmf/margaretmf.github.io/creativewriting.md

 Another year lighter, humbler, stronger, more conscious, aware, knowledgeable, and filled with love How the sunlight shines in and grows brighter and then dims

+1 degree closer to the sun, the love you're seeking everyday Around and around and around this earth goes

 <br>